-The benefits of equal representation of the presence and absence of a code also aligns with models of human cognition, such as through contrasting cases~\cite{Bransford_Schwartz} and negative instances or non-examples~\cite{Shumway}.
+The benefits of balanced representation of the presence and absence of a code also aligns with models of human learning, such as through contrasting cases~\cite{Bransford_Schwartz} and negative instances or non-examples~\cite{Shumway}.

-We demonstrate the impact of balancing the training set for our CR code by training our algorithm with nine different training sets, each with a different value of $p_{train}$ between $0.1$ and $0.9$ inclusive.
-The size of the training set for each algorithm was $600$.
-For each algorithm, we compute the proportion of responses with the code according to the computer coder, $E_C$, and the human coder, $E_H$, across 100 sample test sets of size $n = 100$ from a test bank of size $N_{bank} = 200$.
-We fix the proportion of responses in the test bank containing the code (according to human coders) to be 0.5.
+We demonstrate the impact of balancing the training set by training our algorithm with nine different training sets for our CR code, each with a different value of $p_{train}$ between $0.1$ and $0.9$ inclusive.
+The size of the training set for each algorithm was $600$ responses.
+We then create a set of test banks where each test bank is of size $N_{bank} = 200$ responses, each test bank is sampled 100 times, and each sample test set is of size $n = 100$ responses.
+For each algorithm, we compute the proportion of responses with the code according to the computer coder, $E_C$, and according to the human coder, $E_H$.
+We fix the proportion of responses in the test bank containing the code (according to human coders) to be $0.5$.